bvbohnen/X4_Customizer/Documentation.md

     * scaling_factor
       - Float, how much to adjust distances by.
+    * recenter_sectors
+      - Adjust objects in a sector to approximately place the coreposition near 0,0,0.
+      - In testing, this makes debugging harder, and may lead to unwanted results.
+Pending further testing to improve confidence.
+    * randomize_new_zones
+      - Randomizes the positions of new zones each run.
+      - False for testing to ensure zones are constant, but set True to get a fresh universe layout.
+    * num_steps
+      - Int, over how many movement steps to perform the scaling.
+      - Higher step counts take longer, but each movement is smaller and will better detect objects getting too close to each other.
+      - Recommend lower step counts when testing, high step count for a final map.
+      - Defaults to 10.
     * debug
       - Bool, if True then write runtime state to the plugin log.